asccigcc/dot-files/README.md

 # Pastorinni's DotFiles

-This is my personal Dotfiles that I use on my personal computer.
+This is my personal Dotfiles that I use.
 Feel free to download or clone if you like it.

 ## Content

-This repository contains the following dots:
+This repository contains the following dot files:

 - Github
 - Vim